-The ASP.NET MVC Toolbar control default command is a Button type, and it can render by given text input.
+The ASP.NET MVC Toolbar control default command is a button type, and it can render given text input.

 You can add icons or images with or without text to the buttons.
 The icons can be positioned to the left or right.

 You can add button text when necessary, which means you can decide to show text in the pop-up alone, toolbar alone, or in both.

-To describe the actions of the command, a tooltip can be added.
-By default, HTML is supported, but the Essential JS2 tooltip control can also be used.
+To describe the actions of a command, a tooltip can be added.
+By default, HTML is supported, but the Essential JS 2 Tooltip control can also be used.

 The ASP.NET MVC toolbar provides customizable commands with styles such as CSS classes and HTML attributes such as ID, class, and styles.

 Developers can control the appearance and behaviors of the Toolbar using a rich set of APIs.

-The ASP.NET MVC Toolbar control is shipped with several built-in themes such as material, bootstrap, fabric (Office 365), and high contrast.
+The ASP.NET MVC Toolbar control is shipped with several built-in themes: Material, Bootstrap, Fabric (Office 365), and high contrast.

 Users can customize any one of these built-in themes or create new themes by either simply overriding SASS variables or using our Theme Studio application.